bryanlammon/supra/manual.md

 #### Zotero + Better BibTex

-Probably the easiest way to set up a source library is by to use [Zotero](https://www.zotero.org) (for reference management) and the [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/) plugin (to automatically create and update the source library).
+Probably the easiest way to set up a source library is to use [Zotero](https://www.zotero.org) (for reference management) and the [Better BibTeX for Zotero](https://retorque.re/zotero-better-bibtex/) plugin (to automatically create and update the source library).
 Instructions for installing Zotero are available on [Zotero's website](https://www.zotero.org/support/installation).
 After installing Zotero, you can then install the Better BibTeX for Zotero plugin by following the instructions on the [plugin's website](https://retorque.re/zotero-better-bibtex/installation/).